Our Verdict

 What Other Trekking Poles Should You Consider?

-The lightweight and durable Black Diamond Distance Z doesn't leave much room for improvement, but if you are enticed by the weight savings and want an even lighter trekking pole that will disappear into a pack while alpine climbing, the Black Diamond Distance Carbon Z shaves a few ounces per pair, and is very similar to the Distance Z, but costs more.
+The lightweight, durable, and affordable Black Diamond Distance Z doesn't leave much room for improvement, but if you are enticed by the weight savings and want an even lighter trekking pole that will disappear into a pack while alpine climbing, the Black Diamond Distance Carbon Z shaves a few ounces per pair, and is very similar to the Distance Z, but costs more.
 If you like the lightweight and compressible features of this pole but want a little more versatility and adjustability, the best-in-class MSR Dynalock Ascent is a great option.
-If you don't care as much about weight savings and want a more durable pole, our top pick for rugged use and trekking is the Leki Makalu Lite.
+Those looking for a women's-specific pole should check out the Leki Cressida FX Carbon.
+If you're looking for a more durable and adjustable alternative, the Black Diamond Pursuit is a great option.
 And finally, budget-minded users can save a few bucks by choosing the Trekology Trek-Z, but those poles don't perform nearly as well as the Distance Z.